wtsi-hgi/softpack-core/README.md

 artifacts:
   repo:
     url: https://github.com/[your-org]/development-softpack-artifacts.git # HTTPS link to the repo
-    username: testing # or whatever you called the branch
+    username: [your-username] # for whatever platform the repo is hosted on
     author: [your-name] # can be anything
     email: [your-email] # can be anything
-    writer: [your-token] # the token you created
+    writer: [your-token] # the access token for the repo (or your password for the repo host)
 ```

 Then enable the integration tests by suppling --repo to `poetry run pytest`, or